 The explosive growth of rideshare companies in California has been hectic and not without controversy.
 Though these companies make finding and obtaining a ride easier and more convenient, the lack of oversight and relative ease in cheating the requirements to become a rideshare driver can mean more accidents and injuries not just for passengers but for anyone sharing the road with rideshare vehicles.

 If you or someone you love was involved in an accident with a rideshare vehicle or while inside a rideshare vehicle, you have options for seeking compensation for your losses.
-The Irvine personal injury attorneys at OnderLaw, LLC are ready and waiting to take your call and will guide you through the process of filing an injury claim or lawsuit.
+The Irvine personal injury attorneys at OnderLaw are ready and waiting to take your call and will guide you through the process of filing an injury claim or lawsuit.
 We have decades of experience helping residents from all walks of life in Irvine and across the nation get the fair compensation they deserve after an injury caused by another party’s negligence.
 Call us today for a free consultation and see if a personal injury claim is right for you.
 There’s no obligation, so call today.

 A lawyer can help you in many ways.
 Our knowledge of the claims process and our experience helping injury victims to navigate it will be invaluable to you and can help you get what you’re owed for your injury.